Sadaaf/todo-cli/docs/requirement-analysis.md

 Fetching tasks list

-list() - List all tasks
-list(done) - List all tasks that are done list(todo) - List all tasks that are not done list(in-progress) - List all tasks that are in progress
+listAllTask() - List all tasks listTask(taskId) - List specific task list(status) - List all tasks of the status